muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 ## Nesting of Path Segments {#psid-nesting}

 Binding SID (BSID) {{RFC8402}} can be used for SID list compression.
-With BSID, an end-to-end SR path can be splitted into several sub-paths, each sub-path is identified by a BSID.
+With BSID, an end-to-end SR path can be split into several sub-paths, each sub-path is identified by a BSID.
 Then an end-to-end SR path can be identified by a list of BSIDs, therefore, it can provide better scalability.